SBiliarski/TADevOpsFinalProject/README.md

 The Terraform Basic Linter workflow step will:
-- execute the Terraform-Lint GitHub Marketplace action: https://github.com/marketplace/actions/terraform-lint
+- check Terraform code syntax by executing the Terraform-Lint GitHub Marketplace action: https://github.com/marketplace/actions/terraform-lint
 - send a message to the Slack channel